 This was all fine.
-(And I don’t mean ‘fine’ in the passive-aggressive, actually really not fine sense.
+(And I don’t mean “fine” in the passive-aggressive, actually really not fine sense.
 I mean I genuinely didn’t care.)
-I hadn’t even thought of my eyebrows as their own entity until 2011, when Christopher Bailey cast Cara Delevingne in the spring/summer Burberry campaign.
+I hadn’t even thought of my eyebrows as their own entity until 2011, when designer Christopher Bailey first cast Cara Delevingne in a Burberry campaign.
 All of a sudden, eyebrows were the only feature worth talking about.

 Since then, I’ve had many emotions about my eyebrows.
-I’ve been sad about them, angry at them, indifferent – the lot.
+I’ve been sad about them, angry at them, and totally indifferent.
 I’ve been through so many different brow products I’ve lost count.
-I’ve tried the big hitters like Glossier’s Boy Brow and benefit’s Gimme Brow.
-I’ve tried pencils, I’ve tried powders, but nothing has managed to make my brows look like anything other than two anaemic caterpillars slopped lazily above my eyes.
+I’ve tried pencils, I’ve tried powders, but nothing has managed to make my brows look like anything other than two anemic caterpillars slopped lazily above my eyes.

 This is why brow lamination piqued my interest.
-The technique, which originated in Russia and landed in the UK earlier this year, involves lifting and tinting the brows with a hypoallergenic serum, hair by hair.
+The technique, which originated in Russia and spread to the UK and beyond earlier this year, involves lifting and tinting the brows with a hypoallergenic serum, hair by hair.
 This achieves a finish similar to microblading but doesn’t actually involve any blades or downtime, like scabbing and healing.
-In London, prices for brow lamination start from £75 and the results last for a month.
+In London, prices for brow lamination start from £75 (around $85 USD) and the results last for a month.

-I decided to give it a go and headed to Brow Bar BBM in Knightsbridge (who am I) to try it out.
+I decided to give it a go, and headed to Brow Bar BBM in Knightsbridge to try it out.
 I walked in just as a blonde girl with very dark brows left the salon.
 Her look concerned me.
 Was that what my future held?
 I just wanted something natural…

 I needn’t have worried, though.
-The treatment, which was delivered by a very nice Russian brow technician (who looked quizzically at my lack of brows) is pain-free and the colour my brows ended up was totally my decision.
+The treatment, which was delivered by a very nice Russian brow technician (who looked quizzically at my lack of brows) is pain-free, and the color my brows ended up was totally my decision.
 “It’s like a perm for your eyebrows,” the expert told me as I sat down.

-First, the hypoallergenic ‘lifting’ serum was painted on and my eyebrows were covered in clingfilm while the serum worked its magic on each hair.
+First, the hypoallergenic “lifting” serum was painted on, and my eyebrows were covered in cling wrap while the serum worked its magic on each hair.
 This process was repeated several times before the actual tinting took place.
-The technician finished up by brushing my eyebrows into a shape that suited my face and voilà: 50 minutes later, my brows were done.
+The technician finished up by brushing my eyebrows into a shape that suited my face, and voilà: 50 minutes later, my brows were done.

 The results are, quite frankly, astounding.
 Unlike some brow treatments which can make them look drawn on or flat, I appear to have grown actual thick eyebrows.
 They look like they have a personality; a purpose.
 They have a great shape and they simply look like eyebrows.
 Even my technician laughed at the difference.

-Either way, it’s really nice having eyebrows and I don’t think I realised how much of a difference a good set can make to a face.
-In fact, according to the ‘inspirational’ and somewhat bananas quote from Saoirse Ronan on Brow Bar BBM’s website, “If you don’t have eyebrows, you don’t really have a face.”
+Either way, it’s really nice having eyebrows, and I don’t think I realized how much of a difference a good set can make to a face.
+In fact, according to the “inspirational” and somewhat bananas quote from Saoirse Ronan on Brow Bar BBM’s website, “If you don’t have eyebrows, you don’t really have a face.”

-So, if you see me next month sans face, you’ll know that the magic’s worn off and I’m busy deciding if the second Tuesday of October is enough of a special occasion to get my brows done again.
+So, if you see me next month sans face, you’ll know that the magic’s worn off… and I’m busy deciding if the third Friday of November is enough of a special occasion to get my brows done again.

 Like what you see?
 How about some more R29 goodness, right here?